How To Make Sure Your Houseplants Survive Winter

 Be mindful of how you water

-Rather than following a watering schedule, Mills recommends watering by touch.
+Rather than watering your plants on a regular schedule, Mills recommends watering by touch.
 “Your plant may be using less water because its metabolism has slowed down [due to] cooler temperatures or less light.
 Stick your finger in the soil to see if there’s still water in there first and then you don’t run the risk of overwatering your plant.”

 On the other hand, you don’t want to underwater your plants either.
 “We want to keep the soil moisture above 20 percent, so you should still feel a little bit of moisture when you actually go to test that soil and that is a sign that it’s time to water.
 You never want to let it get to the point where it feels bone dry—that’s when it’s gone too far,” Esakin says, noting that cacti and succulents are the one exception for dry soil being okay.